AxsPlayer/Course_Machine-learning/Stanford_Course/CS224n/Course_2/README.md

 ## Attention.
 - Word vector representation.
 For the same word, the representation vectors are different, in terms of as center word, compared to as context word.

+## Questions.
+- Q1: Is the Object function J(theta) is the mathematical formula format of Neural Network?
+- Q2: How to update context word matrix in Neural Network?
+- Q3: Would the Object function find the similar words in context for target word, which does not make any sense, for example, cat dog cat?